 If you operate in a high-risk industry — for instance, paid credit score checks or an industry with more fraudulent traffic — or you process payments through multiple providers, your authorization rates will go down.
 The higher the likelihood of fraud, the higher the chances cards get declined.

-How to Improve Credit Card Authorization Rates
+How to Improve Debit and Credit Card Authorization Rates

 Before you can begin to improve, you need to know where you currently stand.
 Talk to your current payments provider to fully understand which metrics they use, what data is included in your payment reports, what those metrics mean and what your current rates are.
 If your provider isn’t transparent about this information or doesn’t make it accessible, you may want to consider switching.

-2. Know your shoppers
+2. Know Your Shoppers

-To improve authorization rates, you need to work with a payments provider that can capture your business as it actually happens, including across different regions.
+To improve your authorization rates, you need to work with a payments provider that can capture your business as it actually happens, including across different regions.
 Otherwise, you’ll see low authorization rates simply because you haven’t set up your payments to incorporate where and how your customers are truly shopping.

 Your processing bank may decline transactions because they have a higher likelihood of fraud or don’t match the established tag for that transaction.
 For instance, if you have a recurring monthly payment but you flag it as an eCommerce transaction rather than a recurring transaction, the bank may decline future payments on the grounds of potential fraud.
 Those systems are in place for customer protection; you just need to know how to use them to your advantage.

-5. Know what to look for in a payments provider
+5. Know What to Look for in a Payments Provider

 If your payments provider is causing or contributing to your low authorization rates, that payments provider is holding you back and costing you valuable business.
-You shouldn’t have to settle for lower rates when your business has improved its own practices.
+You shouldn’t have to settle for lower rates when your business has improved its practices.
 You also shouldn’t have to search far and wide for useful, personalized advice on improving those rates.